-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2020 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Outpatient visit events on this file can also be linked to the MEPS 2020 Medical Conditions File and to the MEPS 2020 Prescribed Medicines File.
-Please see Section 5.0 for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2020 MEPS HC person-level data (e.g. Full-Year Consolidated or Full-Year Population Characteristics files) using the person identifier, DUPERSID.
+Home Health events can also be linked to the MEPS 2020 Medical Conditions file.
+Please see Section 5.0 or the MEPS 2020 Appendix File, HC-220I, for details on how to link MEPS data files.